 How Pre-Production Can Make or Break Your Animation Project

-Every project or campaign requires a good pre-production.
-It’s essential to start every project on the right foot and it helps the development to run smoothly and more effectively.
-This is where exceptional results are guaranteed and when you set the road for success in your production.
+Every successful animation campaign requires good pre-production.
+It’s essential to start every project on the right foot and it helps project development run smoothly and more effectively.
+This is when you set the road for success in your production.

 It’s the best time for modifications

-One of the reasons why dedicating time to pre-production is so important is because this is where you’ll probably receive the most feedback from your clients.
+One of the reasons pre-production is so important is because this is where you’ll probably receive the most feedback from your clients.

 It’s not rare to see clients changing their minds in the middle of this stage — and you should expect that.
-Changing things during the pre-production phase is a lot easier than doing so down the road, which could impact budgets and schedules more drastically.
+Changing things during the pre-production phase is much easier than doing so down the road, which could drastically impact budgets and schedules.
 Therefore, the more you can communicate with the client and have them sign off on this stage, the easier it will be to move forward.

 Even though you can expect some back-and-forth in this early phase, pre-production still takes less time than the design and animation stages.
 And the more time you invest here the better it will be for the team because they’ll have a clear understanding of what to do and what to expect moving forward.
 Clients will have a solid understanding of what’s to come and any “bad surprises” can be prevented as clear pre-production puts everyone on the same page.